emf-creaf/emf_newsletters/Current.md

   + New version of package `meteospain` (v.
 0.1.3) released on CRAN
   + New version of package `meteoland` (v.2.1.0) released on CRAN
   + New version of package `medfate` (v.
 3.1.4) released on CRAN
-  + Update of MeteolandApp, CatDroughtApp and SiteDroughtApp of the *Laboratori Forestal Català* to match changes in package `meteoland`
   + Update of the *Laboratori Forestal Català* web:
     - Update of MeteolandApp, CatDroughtApp and SiteDroughtApp to match changes in package `meteoland`.
     - Maintenance of all apps to keep up to date library dependencies and web tools.